marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

 .. option:: -fno-keep-inline-dllexport

-  This is a more fine-grained version of :option:`-fkeep-inline-functions`, which applies only to functions that are declared using the :gcc-attr:`dllexport` attribute or declspec.
+  This is a more fine-grained version of :option:`-fkeep-inline-functions`, which applies only to functions that are declared using the :microsoft-windows-fn-attr:`dllexport` attribute or declspec.
 See :ref:`function-attributes`.

 .. option:: -fkeep-inline-dllexport